Penitential: Opposition

 The provincial Council of Paris of 829 condemned the penitentials and ordered all of them to be burnt, for containing errors and arbitrary penances.
 In practice, a penitential remained one of the few books that a country priest might have possessed.
-Some argue that the last penitential was composed by Alain de Lille, in 1180.

 The objections of the Council of Paris concerned penitentials of uncertain authorship or origin.
 Penitentials continued to be written, edited, adapted, and, in England, translated into the vernacular.
 They served an important role in the education of priests as well as in the disciplinary and devotional practices of the laity.

 Penitentials did not go out of existence in the late twelfth century.
+Some argue that the last penitential was composed by Alain de Lille, in 1180.
 Robert of Flamborough wrote his Liber Poenitentialis in 1208.

 As the canon law was codified in the second millennium, a form with a different basis and emphasis, the confessors' manual (or handbook), was developed.